e-labInnovations/ieeesbtkmce/README.md

 - After completion
   - [ ] Watch `201.
 Templates (Part 2)` and fix the template default images
   - [ ] `src/blocks/major-events/edit.js` fix child position and scrolling
+- [ ] SVG Sprites working in frontend but not in admin side (Block editor side)